<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 3. Adjust exposure and contrast

-Getting the perfect exposure while you're taking a picture is ideal, but if your picture still isn't perfect, you can still make edits.
+Getting the perfect exposure while you're taking a picture is ideal, but if your picture isn't perfect, you can still make edits.

 Adjusting your exposure and contrast allows you to: